-215 2.2.2 Conservative Tracer Release in oxygenated waters
+199 2.2.2 Conservative Tracer Release in oxygenated waters

-In thea second set of experiments, we assessed the effect of a resolution increase on the transport of a conservative tracer.
-To do this, we used a 0.5° (NEMO05) and a higher resolution 0.1° (NEMO01) configuration of the NEMO model engine (Table 1) to examine the transport of oxygenated IDW from the subtropical regions into the oxygen deficient tropics.
-NEMO01 is a configuration based on NEMO05 and where a 0.1° two-ways nest has been embedded in the

-221 whole Pacific Ocean, from 49°S to 31°N (Czeschel et al, 2011).
-In these experiments, we 222 initialized the regions with climatological (WOA) oxygen levels greater than 150 mmol.m-3 with a 223 value of 1 (and 0 when oxygen was lower than 150 mmol.m-3).
-In the model simulations, the tracer 224 is subject to the same physical processes as other physical and biogeochemical tracers, i.e. 225 advection and diffusion but it does not have any sources and sinks.
-The experiments have been 226 integrated for 60 years (1948 - 2007) using realistic atmospheric forcing (COREv2).
-NEMO05 and 227 NEMO01 display a similar upper ocean circulation (Fig 5) but NEMO05 does not simulate a 228 developed EICS in contrast to NEMO01.
+200 In the second set of experiments, we assessed the effect of a resolution increase on the transport 201 of a conservative tracer.
+To do this, we used a 0.5° (NEMO05) and a higher resolution 0.1° 202 (NEMO01) configuration of the NEMO model engine (Table 1) to examine the transport of 203 oxygenated IDW from the subtropical regions into the oxygen deficient tropics.
+In these 204 experiments, we initialized the regions with climatological (WOA) oxygen levels greater than 150 205 mmol.m-3 with a value of 1 (and 0 when oxygen was lower than 150 mmol.m-3).
+In the model 206 simulations, the tracer is subject to the same physical processes as other physical and 207 biogeochemical tracers, i.e. advection and diffusion but it does not have any sources and sinks.
+208 The experiments have been integrated for 60 years (1948 - 2007) using realistic atmospheric 209 forcing (COREv2).

-230 In order to complement the tracer experiment we performed Lagrangian particle releases.
-231 Lagrangian particles allow to trace the pathways of water parcels due to the resolved currents, and 232 to track the origin and fate of water parcels.
-They are not affected by subgrid scale diffusive and 233 advective processes.
-The particles are advected offline with 5 days mean of the NEMO05 and 234 NEMO01 currents.
-The NEMO01 circulation fields have been interpolated to the NEMO05 grid in 235 order to -allow a comparison of the large scale advective patterns between NEMO01 and 236 NEMO05.
+211 In order to complement the tracer experiment we performed Lagrangian particle releases.
+212 Lagrangian particles allow to trace the pathways of water parcels due to the resolved currents, and 213 to track the origin and fate of water parcels.
+The particles are advected offline with 5 days mean of 214 the NEMO05 and NEMO01 currents.
+The NEMO01 circulation fields have been interpolated to the 215 NEMO05 grid in order to allow a comparison of the large scale advective patterns between 216 NEMO01 and NEMO05.
 We do not take into account subgrid processes in NEMO05.
-We used the ARIANE tool 237 (Blanke and Raynaud, 1997).
-A first-particle release has been performed in the eastern tropical 238 OMZ at 100°W in the tropical region between $105^{\circ}S = 105^{\circ}N{.}$, a second release has been 239 performed in the western part of the basin at 160°E. The particles have been released in the IDW 240 lower thermocline at (51000 - 1500-m) and integrated backward in time from 2007 to 1948 in order 241 to determine their pathways and their location of origin.
-We released 120 particles every 5 days 242 during the last year of the experiment, for a total of 8760 particles.
-The transport by the EICS is 243 discussed in section 4.2 (tracers levels and Lagrangian pathways).
+We used the 217 ARIANE tool (Blanke and Raynaud, 1997).
+A particle release has been performed in the eastern 218 tropical OMZ at 100°W in the tropical region between 10°S - 10°N. The particles have been 219 released in the IDW (500 - 1500m) and integrated backward in time from 2007 to 1948 in order to

+- determine their pathways and their location of origin.
+The transport by the EICS is discussed in section 4.2 (tracers levels and Lagrangian pathways). - 222

-3. Intermediate water properties and oxygen content
+223 3.
+Intermediate water properties and oxygen content

-246 3.1.
+224 3.1.
 IDW Oxygen levels in models

-247 The water masses IDW subducted in mid/high latitudes are highly oxygenated waters.
-As part of 248 the deficient representation of IDW, tThe subducted "oxygen tongue" (oxygen values up to 240 249 mmol.m-3) located at IDW level is not reproduced in most of the models part of CMIP5 (Fig 8 from Cabre et al., 2015, Fig 4 from Takano et al., 2018) and in the models analyzed here (Fig 2a), with 250 an underestimation of about 20-60 mmol.m-3 (NEMO2, GFDL1, GFDL025, GFDL01).
-UVIC, a 251 252 coarse resolution model, shows oxygenated waters in the lower thermocline at mid latitudes (30°S-253 50°S); the oxygenation however likely arises due to a too large vertical diffusion from the mixed 254 layer rather than by an accurate representation of the water masses.-

-GFDL01, even though still biased low, presents larger oxygen values than the coarser resolution models GFDL1, GFDL025 and NEMO2.
-A possible explanation is a better representation of the water masses and in particular the AAIW in eddy-resolving models (Lackhar et al., 2009).
+225 The water masses subducted in mid/high latitudes are highly oxygenated waters.
+The subducted 226 "oxygen tongue" (oxygen values up to 240 mmol.m-3) located at IDW level is not reproduced in 227 most of the models part of CMIP5 (Fig 8 from Cabre et al., 2015, Fig 4 from Takano et al., 2018) 228 and in the models analyzed here (Fig 2a), with an underestimation of about 20-60 mmol.m-3 229 (NEMO2, GFDL1, GFDL025, GFDL01).
+UVIC, a coarse resolution model, shows oxygenated 230 waters in the lower thermocline at mid latitudes (30°S-50°S).
+GFDL01, even though still biased low, 231 presents larger oxygen values than the coarser resolution models GFDL1, GFDL025 and NEMO2.
+232 A possible explanation is a better representation of the water masses and in particular the AAIW in 233 eddy-resolving models (Lackhar et al., 2009).

 The IDW oxygen maximum is apparent at 30°S throughout the lower thermocline (600 - 1000 m) in observations (Fig 2b), consistent with the circulation of IDW with the gyre from the mid/high latitude formation regions towards the northwest in subtropical latitudes (Sloyand and Rintoul.
-2001), and followed by a deflection of the waters in the tropics towards the eastern basin (Qu et al., 2004; Zenk et al., 2005). -This oxygen peak is missing in all the models analyzed here.
+2001), and followed by a deflection of the waters in the tropics towards the eastern basin (Qu et al., 2004; Zenk et al., 2005).
+This oxygen peak is missing in all the models analyzed here.